 Each year, an estimated 1.5 million Americans are diagnosed with diabetes, according to the American Diabetes Association.
-At Houston Foot and Ankle Care in Houston, board-certified podiatrist Dr. Gabriel Maislos, DPM, FACFAS, FAENS, is aware that diabetes heightens the risk of foot-related complications such as narrowed blood vessels, loss of feeling, and infections.
-Dr. Maislos specializes in diabetic foot care and provides comprehensive and personalized consultations.
+At Houston Foot and Ankle Care in Houston, board-certified podiatrist Dr. Maislos, DPM, FACFAS, FAENS, and Dr. Lin, DPM are aware that diabetes heightens the risk of foot-related complications such as narrowed blood vessels, loss of feeling, and infections.
+Our podiatry experts specialize in diabetic foot care and provide comprehensive and personalized consultations.
 To learn more, call the office or book a consultation online today.

 Diabetes is a high blood glucose disorder that affects the ability of your body to properly utilize glucose, or sugar, an energy source from food.
 Diabetes can affect your foot, leading to complications in the extremity such as: